JoeWongSolutions/coloradoTrip/documents/Itinerary.md

 ## Day 4 (Leave Day)
 * Breakfast at [Snooze](http://snoozeeatery.com/locations/boco/)
-    * Estimated travel time from hotel to Snooze, 6 minutes
+    * Estimated travel time for round-trip back to hotel, 12 minutes
 * Flight
-    * Estimated Travel time from Snooze to DIA, 1 hour 20 minutes
+    * Estimated travel time from Hotel to DIA, 1 hour 34 minutes
     * Board Flight at DIA at 12:45pm
     * Arrive at Lambert at 3:41pm